speedie1337/spmenu/README.md

 - Vim-like modes, including indicator.
 - The ability to move around items with keybinds.
 - Customizable/dynamic line/column size.
+- Ability to update entries dynamically by reading from file
 - IME support
   - Was removed from suckless dmenu years ago due to issues I've resolved
 - Powerlines